Chennu-576/Python_Project/README.md

-User-Friendly ATM Application in Python
+USER-FRIENDLY ATM APPLICATION IN PYTHON

 This project describes about Automated Teller Machine.
 Here i used basic concepts like functions, conditional statements and Looping statements, dictionary concepts in Python.

 The main functionality of this project: